US Star Pacific Wrecks Your donation today supports the next 15 years

 Fates of the Crew

-The rear half descended in almost perfect equilibrium, knocking Cpl Joseph E. Hartman unconscious briefly.
+The rear half descended in almost perfect equilibrium, knocking Cpl Joseph E. Hartman briefly unconscious.
 When he awoke, he opened the escape hatch and bailed out around 2,000' and again blacked out.
 Awakening again, he slipped out of his parachute a few feet above the sea, landing 150 yards off an island.
 Two hours later, he met friendly locals.
-67 days later, he was returned to his unit.
+After 67 days he was returned to his unit.

 Memorials

-The rest of the crew was declared dead the day of the mission.
-Memorialized on the tablets of the missing at Manila American Cemetery.
+The nine crew killed were officially declared dead the day of the mission.
+They are memorialized at Manila American Cemetery on the tablets of the missing.

 References